 Panel interviews

 Multiple interviewers, one candidate.
 The challenge is engaging everyone, not just the person who asked the question.
 Make eye contact with the questioner while answering, but periodically include other panel members.
 Address people by name.
 When preparing questions to ask at the end, have enough for each panel member to answer at least one.
+For remote panel interviews, the dynamics change further -- read our guide on building rapport through a screen.

 The STAR Method (Done Right)